-In connection with the CERP Financing, we committed to register the CERP Notes originally issued pursuant to Rule 144A of the Securities Act of 1933, as amended (the "Initial CERP Notes") under a registration statement with the SEC by November 17, 2014.
-Accordingly, we filed an initial registration statement on Form S-4 (the "Registration Statement") on October 16, 2014 and Amendments to such Registration Statement on November 25, 2014, December 24, 2014, and February 9, 2015.
-The Registration Statement was declared effective on February 10, 2015 (the "Effective Date").
+In connection with the CERP Financing, we committed to register the CERP Notes originally issued pursuant to Rule 144A and Regulation S of the Securities Act of 1933, as amended (the "Securities Act"), under a registration statement with the SEC by November 17, 2014.
+Accordingly, we registered the CERP Notes pursuant to a registration statement on Form S-4, which was declared effective on February 10, 2015.

-Since the Effective Date was not within 180 days following the CERP, LLC Merger, the Company incurred additional interest on the Initial CERP Notes of \$2 million.
-Upon the consummation of the exchange offer on March 18, 2015, the Initial CERP Notes were exchanged and replaced with the CERP Notes.
-The terms of the CERP Notes are substantially identical to that of the Initial CERP Notes, except that the CERP Notes have no transfer restrictions or registration rights.
+The terms of the registered CERP Notes are substantially identical to those of the originally-issued CERP Notes, except that the registered CERP Notes no longer have transfer restrictions or registration rights.
 The CERP Notes are co-issued, as well as fully and unconditionally guaranteed, jointly and severally, by the Company and each of its wholly owned subsidiaries on a senior secured basis.
 CERP is a holding company that owns no operating assets and has no significant operations independent of its subsidiaries.